coverclock/com-diag-hazer/README.md

-Hazer includes a gpstool utility to display the interpreted GNSS data. gpstool accepts data streams from standard input, from serial(ish) devices, or from a UDP socket. gpstool recognizes input in NMEA (Hazer), UBX (Yodel), and RTCM (Tumbleweed) formats.
-You don't need to tell it what to expect; the tool parses the input data stream using three non-deterministic finite state automata running in parallel.
-Which ever parser wins the race to reach an end state marks the type of the accumulated data.
-A successful parse resets all three state machines to their starting state.
+Hazer includes a gpstool utility to display the interpreted GNSS data. gpstool accepts data streams from standard input, from serial(ish) devices, or from a UDP socket.

 If you're wondering why I don't use the excellent open source GPS Daemon (gpsd) and its GPS Monitor (gpsmon), the answer is: I have, in many